niiadu/SongPlaylistProject-DLBCSPJWD01/README.md

 - **Expected:** User session persists across page refreshes, new tabs, and logout

 ## 👨🏼‍🦰Author
-Created by NiiAdu, as part of IU Java and Web Development Project.
+Created by niiadu as part of IU Java and Web Development Project.